ducarme/springable/README.md

 #### A complete example
-This example describes a spring structure composed of two inclined linear longitudinal springs connected in the center, and hinging through a linear rotation spring.
+This example describes a spring structure composed of two inclined linear longitudinal springs connected in the center, and hinging through a linear angular spring.
 ```csv
 # spring model example (this is a comment)